 - SCK - This is the SPI Clock pin, its an input to the chip

-- MOSI - this is the Master Out Slave In pin, for data sent from your processor to the radio
+- MOSI - this is the Microcontroller Out Serial In pin, for data sent from your processor to the radio

 - CS - this is the Chip Select pin, drop it low to start an SPI transaction.
 Its an input to the chip

 - RST - this is the Reset pin for the radio.
-It's pulled high by default.
-Pull down to ground to put it into reset
+It's pulled high by default which is reset.
+Pull LOW to turn on the radio

 - G0 - the radio's "GPIO 0" pin, also known as the IRQ pin, used for interrupt request notification from the radio to the microcontroller, 3.3V logic level